The Benefits of Owning Your Own Business

-Why Owning Your Own Business Is Better Than Being Someone Else's Employee
+Why Owning Your Own Business Is Better Than Being an Employee

-There are thousands of articles cautioning would-be self-employed types about the pitfalls of starting their own businesses, but almost nothing about how great owning your own business is.
+There are thousands of articles cautioning people who would like to be self-employed about the pitfalls of starting their own businesses, but almost nothing about how great owning your own business is.

-One article certainly won't right the balance, but for the benefit of those who are thinking of plunging into the self-employed lifestyle and opening small businesses of their own, here is a summary of the best advantages of owning your own business.
+One article certainly won't right the balance, but for the benefit of those who are thinking of plunging into the self-employed lifestyle and opening small businesses of their own, here is a summary of the benefits of owning your own business.

 When you own your own business: